Susan S. Taylor

 Susan Taylor (born 1942) is an American biochemist who is a Professor of Chemistry and Biochemistry and a Professor of Pharmacology at the University of California, San Diego.
-She is known for her research on protein kinases, particularly protein kinase A. She was elected to the Institute of Medicine and the United States National Academy of Sciences in 1996.
+She is known for her research on protein kinases, particularly protein kinase A (PKA).
+She was elected to the Institute of Medicine and the United States National Academy of Sciences in 1996.

 Early life and education

 Taylor was born in 1942 in Racine, Wisconsin.
 She attended the University of Wisconsin as an undergraduate and received a B.A. in biochemistry in 1964.
-Despite originally planning for a career as a medical doctor, she received her PhD in physiological chemistry from Johns Hopkins University in 1968 and then worked as a postdoctoral fellow at the Medical Research Council Laboratory of Molecular Biology in Cambridge, England, where she has said she settled on a career in research science.
+Despite originally planning for a career as a medical doctor, she received her PhD in physiological chemistry from Johns Hopkins University in 1968.

+Then she worked as a postdoctoral fellow at the Medical Research Council Laboratory of Molecular Biology in Cambridge, England, where she has said she settled on a career in research science.
 After returning to the United States, she worked as a postdoc at the University of California, San Diego.